SamhitaPrasad/fare-calculator/README.md

    }
 }
 ````
+3. Updated pom.xml for validation framework using springboot custom validation as this is validated at bean level,
+reduces using null checks.
+Test case for validation can be found in `AggregatorServiceIntegrationTest`.
+4. Added Exception handler using ControllerAdvice.

-## Refactor:
+## Code changes

 - Removed static in DTO's
-- made loggers static final as per standard programming practice.
+- Made loggers static final as per standard programming practice and code clean up.
-- refactored matchTrips to loop one time to match pan and TapOnOffDTO using streams
+- Refactored matchTrips to loop one time to match pan and TapOnOffDTO using streams.
-- reading yaml and mapping it directly to all the possible values as Map
+- Reading yaml and mapping it directly to all the possible values as Map.
-- used Object.isNull instead of checking custom null check
+- Used Object.isNull instead of checking custom null check.
+- Added more test cases for most of the scenarios.
+- Used ControllerAdvice for exception handling to make Controller more readable.
+- Bean validation.